jason-davey/studio/PLAYBOOK.md

 # Landing Page Creation & A/B Testing: Playbook

 This playbook guides you through using the in-app tools to create landing page content, configure A/B tests for its Hero Section, and then deploy these tests using Firebase.
-It also explains how to use the Guided Walkthrough feature.
+It also explains how to use the Guided Walkthrough and Feedback features.

 ## 0. Overview of the In-App Workflow